aryan-111106/gemini-assistant/README.md

 This project is licensed under the **MIT License**.
 Use it, tweak it, and make it your own!

 ---
-*Built with ❤️ for the Vibe Coding community.*
+*Built with ❤️ and AI for the Vibe Coding community.*